 Want To Work For Yourself With Your OWN Proofreading Business?
 You Can!

-This free webinar will introduce you to some basics for starting your own proofreading home business and introduce you to an e-course designed to help you start.
+This free 45 minute workshop will introduce you to some basics for starting your own proofreading home business and introduce you to an e-course designed to help you start.

 This post was originally published in 2016.
 Updated and re-published on August 29, 2018.